elerch/lambda-zig/README.md

 lambda-zig: A Custom Runtime for AWS Lambda
 ===========================================

-This is a sample custom runtime built in zig.
+This is a sample custom runtime built in zig (0.11).
 Simple projects will execute in <1ms, with a cold start init time of approximately 11ms.

 Some custom build steps have been added to build.zig, which will only currently appear if compiling from a linux operating system: